luxonis/depthai-docs-website/source/pages/spatial-ai.rst

 ##########################

 In this mode, the neural inference (landmark detection) is run on the left **and** right cameras to produce stereo inference results.
-Unlike monocular neural inference fused with stereo depth - there is no max disparity search limit - so the minimum distance is purely limited by the greater of (a) horizontal field of view (HFOV) of the stereo cameras themselves and (b) the hyperfocal distance of the cameras (minimal distance for objects to be in focus).
+Unlike monocular neural inference fused with stereo depth there is no max disparity search limit, so the minimum distance is purely limited by the greater of (a) horizontal field of view (HFOV) of the stereo cameras themselves and (b) the hyperfocal distance of the cameras (minimal distance for objects to be in focus).

 After we have 2D positions of landmarks from both left/right cameras, we can calculate the disparity of the results,